Top Parks and Beaches

 Little Presque Isle

 With its beautiful sand beaches, rugged shoreline cliffs, heavily timbered forests, and unmatched public views, the Little Presque Isle stretch is one of the closest points to the Superior Stay Hotel.
-To get to the island, you’ll need a kayak, canoe, boat, or you can face Lake Superior and swim along the rocky shelf that leads from the shore to the island.
+To get to this beach park, you’ll need a kayak, canoe, boat, or you can face Lake Superior and swim along the rocky shelf that leads from the shore to the island.
 The island itself is like another land; it has a small sandy beach, the beautiful blue and red rocks of Superior ringing the island’s northern coast perfect for jumping into the cool water, and a surprisingly large forest covering its center.
 The north edge of the woods breaks onto some of the larger rocks, giving way to one of the most spectacular views as you see an endless stretch of Lake Superior.

 Presque Isle Park

 Presque Isle Park is Marquette’s most beloved attraction, offering residents year-round outdoor recreation, serene settings for nature observation and education, and cultural experiences.
-Situated at the end of Lakeshore Boulevard, the park is easily approachable by either the bike path or vehicle.
+Situated at the end of Lakeshore Boulevard, the beach park is easily approachable by either the bike path or vehicle.
 The park supports over 100 native plants and diverse landscapes, including pebble beaches, rocky cliffs, bogs, and forests.
 Major facilities at the island include two picnic areas, hiking trails, playground facilities, three drinking fountains, open grassy areas, a historic wood bandshell for concerts, two sets of restrooms, an open-air park shelter, etc.

 Black Rocks in Presque Isle are often crowded in summers, as people love to jump off the cliff into the freshwater Lake.
 You can stand at the ridge and get a panoramic view of Lake Superior and the shoreline.
 We would recommend bringing some solid water shoes, and after you jump off the cliff, swim across and climb rocks.